ONSdigital/csvcubed/external-docs/docs/guides/installing-python.md

 To install miniconda, go to [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Once you have installed miniconda, you will need to configure an environment specifically for csvcubed.
+Once you have installed miniconda, you will need to configure an environment specifically for csvcubed:

 ```bash
 # create a new environment using python 3.10